COST GUIDES

 • The average new electric boiler cost (system boiler) is £1,750 + VAT (supply only)

-Pros of a system boiler
+Pros and cons of a system boiler

 • More compact than conventional boilers as there's no need for a cold water tank